ajcogswell/2024-Hyundai-Elantra-Chassis/README.md

 Working, animated sunroof (WIP) (tilt, shade, and open/close)
 Customizable ambient lighting
 Auto hold
+Keyless Entry

 There are some features that have not been added yet, such as:
 Automatic emergency braking
 Lane Keep Assist
 Adaptive Cruise Control

+Controls:
+S+F to start
+Z,X,C for indicators
+L for light modes
+S+Q or E to shift
+G for control panel
+Right click door handles to lock/unlock

 In my attempt to modernize my existing chassis, I also am moving away from scripts written by others.
 These will be added in time, but I'm in no rush.
 Please do not use, modify, or sell this chassis without giving proper credit to https://github.com/lisphm/A-Chassis and I.